Australian Music Centre - projects and awards

 > Winners of the 2016 Paul Lowin Prizes have been announced on 6 December 2016.

 AMPlify is the AMC's new framework of artist development programs, being developed in close collaboration with APRA AMCOS, as well as other key partners.
-The second edition, AMPlify Indigenous Composer Initiative, was announced in September 2016, and the third, AMPLIFY GERMANY, in November 2016, with deadline for expressions of interest on 31 January 2017.
+The second edition, AMPlify Indigenous Composer Initiative, was announced in September 2016, and the third, AMPLIFY GERMANY, in November 2016.
 Further details about individual programs and AMPlify partnerships will be released as programs proceed to a stage where expressions of interest can be sought from artists.

 Jim Rolon's Australian Composer Polaroid Project took him to meet 41 composers and sound artists over a couple of months in 2015.
 The Australian Music Centre is now exhibiting these portraits for the first time as a series, as part of the AMC's 40th anniversary celebrations.